PlayStation 4 system software: History of updates

 On October 3, 2017, Sony released update 5.00.
 Overhauling the master/sub-account system, the update allows for more customization of accounts for family members and roles, and applying parental controls to each account.
 The groups system is replaced with a new friends management system, along with support for 5.1 and 7.1 surround sound configurations for PlayStation VR.
 A new tournament bracket viewer has been made, along with tweaks to broadcasting (with 1080p streaming at 60 frames per second on Twitch now possible), and other changes to PS Message, notifications, and the quick menu.
 Lastly, it introduces localization for Czech, Greek, Hungarian, Indonesian, Romanian, Thai, and Vietnamese languages.

 5.50 was released on March 8, 2018.
 It includes playtime restrictions for child accounts, the ability to hide applications from the library, custom wallpapers via USB, a supersampling mode on PS4 Pro and the ability to delete notifications.

 On March 7, 2019, Sony released Update 6.50 that allowed users to use Remote Play on iOS devices through the Remote Play app from the App Store, and other minor improvements.

 On May 10, 2019, Sony Interactive Entertainment added the ability to remove purchased games from the Download List for PlayStation Store and delete games from My Profile.

 On October 8, 2019, Sony released update 7.00.
 The major feature that was added was the ability to use Remote Play on select Android devices running the Android Lollipop version and above.
 In addition, other features include chat transcription and the expanded limit for party users from 8 to 16.

 On October 14, 2020, Sony released update 8.00.
 It brought changes to existing Party and Message features.
 Other additions include new avatars, enhanced 2-step verification system and updated parental controls.

 On April 14, 2021, Sony released update 8.50, which enabled cross-play between the PlayStation 4 and PlayStation 5.
 They also added the feature to request to join game session leaders, and more.

 On September 15, 2021, Sony released update 9.00 allowing PlayStation 4 users to access PlayStation 5 trophies, improvements to parental controls and messages feature.
 This update also fixed the eventual cbomb issue discovered by Destruction Games that would cause PlayStation 4's to no longer be able to play physical or digital games.
 Controversially, it has caused serious issues for some.

 On February 19, 2022, Sony released update 9.04 which claimed to have "improved system performance." and fixed issues with the game Cyberpunk 2077.

 On March 23, 2022, Sony released update 9.50 with Party Feature updates and Ukrainian language support.

 On September 7, 2022, Sony released update 10.00 improving Remote Play and other features.

+On September 21, 2022, Sony released update 10.01 improving the system and performance.

+On March 9, 2023, Sony released update 10.50 allowing access to authorized third-party apps in Settings.